BudgetAirpods/InsanityRemastered/README.md

 - Walkie Talkies can play Auditory Hallucination sound effects and Skinwalker clips if installed.

 - Your sanity level will not be at max until you experience a panic attack.
-(For those using InsanityMeter, this is refering to a enum that stores the player's sanity level).
+(For those wondering, this is refering to an enum that stores the player's sanity level).

 ### Additions
 - Added a few more sound effects.